mmagdiel/UBanco/frontend/desing-system/README.md

 - **Atoms:** are the basic building blocks of matter
 - **Molecules:** are groups of atoms bonded together and are the smallest fundamental units of a compound
-- **Organisms:** re groups of molecules joined together to form a relatively complex, distinct section of an interface.
+- **Organisms:** regroups of molecules joined together to form a relatively complex, distinct section of an interface.
-- **Templates:** consist mostly of groups of organisms stitched together to form pages.
+- **Templates:** consists mostly of groups of organisms stitched together to form pages.
 - without **Pages:** (why?)
-This section lives in applicacion project
+This section lives in the application project

-For more details check [smacss](https://bradfrost.com/blog/post/atomic-web-design/) **Postscript:** don't delete hello.jsx component at root of components folder
+For more details check [smacss](https://bradfrost.com/blog/post/atomic-web-design/) **Postscript:** don't delete hello.jsx component at the root of components folder

 ### Styles Layer

-The Bootstrap framework is used as the basis for writing the styles, but it won't be directly rewritten!
-On the contrary, it will be exported as a module in a smacss architecture, rewriting the local variables of the framework if it's necessary.
+The Bootstrap framework is used as the basis for writing the styles, but it won't be directly rewritten!, On the contrary, it will be exported as a module in a smacss architecture, rewriting the local variables of the framework if it's necessary.

 It will be exploited that these variables are usually defined as: